kwNick/POS_System/README.md

 <summary>🌐 6.
 Infrastructure / Hosting Plan</summary>
 You already have a mini PC to host the backend API — that’s great!

-Component Plan
+Component --> Plan

-Frontend (Next.js) Vercel
+Frontend (Next.js) --> Vercel

-Backend (Spring) Mini PC with Docker + Nginx + SSL Database PostgreSQL or MongoDB on same PC
+Backend (Spring) --> Mini PC with Docker + Nginx + SSL

+Database --> PostgreSQL on same PC

-Domain & SSL Free domain + Let’s Encrypt SSL
+Domain & SSL --> Free domain + Let’s Encrypt SSL

-Reverse Proxy Nginx or Caddy
+Reverse Proxy --> Nginx

 You can use Docker Compose to run everything locally on your mini PC and port-forward for internet access.

 </details>

+...🧠

-🧠 Do you want real-time updates? (e.g., WebSocket for sales activity?)
+Do you want real-time updates? (e.g., WebSocket for sales activity?)

 Will there be a dashboard/admin view?